 Manager of the Low Vision Clinic and Children’s Services

 Diane has a Master’s degree in Rehabilitation from the University of South Florida, specializing in Blindness.
 She holds a dual national certification as a Low Vision Therapist and a Vision Rehabilitation Therapist.
-She has worked in the blindness field for 30 years.
+She has worked in the blindness field for over 30 years.
 Most of her work has been with disabled children in the early intervention system.
-She worked in Florida and North Carolina before moving to Binghamton 14 years ago.
+She worked in Florida and North Carolina before moving to Binghamton.
 At AVRE, Diane works with Dr. Lange in the Low Vision Clinic and conducts the functional vision assessments.

 Employment and Career Specialist

 Michelle joined AVRE in May 2016 as our Employment and Career Specialist.
 She attended Binghamton University and earned a Bachelors' Degree in History.
 After receiving her Master of Science in Childhood Education from Binghamton University, she spent four years as a Substitute Teacher for the Binghamton City School District.
 She worked as an Employment Specialist for three years at Community Options.
 Michelle works with teens and adults in finding work experiences and job placements.